 Isabella Freedman Jewish Retreat Center, Falls Village, CT

-RECHARGE: A Retreat for Rabbis and Spiritual Leaders is Hazon’s annual gathering for clergy, students and their families.
+RECHARGE: A Retreat for Rabbis and Spiritual Leaders is Hazon’s annual gathering for clergy and students.
 Enjoy and rest from the rigors of rabbinic work while you decompress and nourish your body, mind, and soul.

 It was powerful to arrive to such a beautiful and personally meaningful place, sit back, take a deep breath, and allow the emotions that have been hardened over the year to soften.
 It was also powerful to connect with a number of new colleagues and peers.
 And it was amazing to see the range of clergy present – in terms of titles, training, and religious affiliation.